Slonimskaia/luxoft-technical-task/README.md

 During running the application, database will be created in root directory with two tables inside

-## Functionality of application
+## Application functionalities

 ### User:
 * Main page - Upload files:
-    * Select file with "Browser" button
+    * Select a file with "Browser" button
-    * Upload selected with "Upload"
+    * Upload the selected file with "Upload"
     * If file is valid you should see it bellow

-* Search file item by primary key:
+* Search a file item by primary key:
-    * From main user page any file link and you will be redirected to a file content
+    * From main user page select any file link and you will be redirected to a file content
-    * Using a search box provide an item primary key, which you want to find
+    * Using a search box, provide an item primary key, which you want to find
     * From this page you also have ability to go back to the main page

 ## Admin: